-Christina Eilers received her BSc in Physics from the University of Goettingen in Germany with a focus on neuroscience.
-After an internship at the European Space Agency in The Netherlands she decided to study astrophysics at the University of Heidelberg, from where she received her MSc.
-Eilers completed her PhD at the Max Planck Institute for Astronomy in Heidelberg, working with Prof. Joseph Hennawi on high redshift quasars and the growth of supermassive black holes, as well as with Profs.
-Hans-Walter Rix and David W. Hogg on the dynamics of the Milky Way.
-In her free time, she enjoys hiking, traveling to remote places, playing music and volleyball.
+Anna-Christina Eilers is originally from San Francisco, California, but grew up in Germany.
+She received a Bachelor’s degree in Physics from the University of Goettingen with a focus on neuroscience.
+After an internship at the European Space Agency in The Netherlands she decided to study astrophysics at the University of Heidelberg, where she obtained her Master’s degree and completed her PhD at the Max Planck Institute for Astronomy in Heidelberg.
+During her thesis she worked with Prof. Joe Hennawi and Prof. Hans-Walter Rix on both high-redshift quasars and the early growth phases of supermassive black holes, as well as on data-driven models of stars within our own Galaxy, the Milky Way.
+In 2019 she was awarded a NASA Hubble Fellowship and the Pappalardo Fellowship to continue her research at MIT.
+In July 2023 she will join MIT’s Physics faculty as an assistant professor.